-I’m one of 154 poets invited by Live Canon to respond to Shakespeare’s sonnets, in this anniversary year of his birth.
+I was one of 154 poets invited by Live Canon to respond to Shakespeare’s sonnets, in this anniversary year of his birth.
 Our poetic responses were published by Live Canon in an anthology and performed at the Victoria and Albert Museum on 24 April 2016.

 I responded to Sonnet 7.
 It’s not a sonnet I knew; I asked Live Canon to select a sonnet for me, wanting the challenge and open to serendipity.
 As I’ve been working on celestial bodies, the imagery was appealing.
 But the sonnet’s tone and repeated association of the sun with a masculine life cycle irritated me.
 I particularly disliked the final couplet, which insists that you must have a son to be remembered (to not “diest”).
 Daughters, apparently, won’t do.
 My response was fired by feminism.

-SONNET 7 (Wm Shakespeare)
+Sonnet 7 (Wm Shakespeare)

 Lo! in the orient when the gracious light